 There’s no need to buy special containers unless you prefer to use specialised seed-raising pots.
 You can use discarded yoghurt pots or anything similar.
 The important point to remember is to make drainage holes in the bottom.

 Fill each pot with your chosen potting mix, press it down gently, water lightly if necessary, and place your seeds 1 cm apart (0.5 inches).
 Press them gently and cover them with 5 mm (0.2 inches) of the potting mix.
 I also cover them lightly with a piece of bubble wrap cut to size to retain moisture.
 This helps to retain adequate moisture and lets excess moisture escape.
 Don’t forget to label them.
 Place your pots in a warm place, for example, an airing cupboard or a heat mat.

 Alternative germination method

 You might like to try this method to speed up the germination of tomato seeds.
 Place the seeds (the number of plants you want plus several extra) on a damp paper towel.
 Cover with another piece of damp towel, and place it in a zip bag.
-Put this into a warm place and check daily.
+Put this in a warm place and check daily.
 Germination usually occurs in 3 – 5 days but could be earlier or later depending on the variety, the age of the seed or the degree of warmth.

 Transfer the seeds to pots once they have germinated, put the pots in a warm place and care for them as you would if using the conventional sowing method.
 The extra seeds allow for seeds that don’t germinate or for weak seedlings that don’t thrive.
 Using this method you know how many of the seeds will germinate and if necessary you can germinate extra without delay.